inception-health/cdk/README.md

 > The idea of closing the gap between coding your infrastructure and your business logic is a discussion of its own right.
 It can be actually a curse; and a reckless amalgamation of both can come at our demise.

-## Vision

-Inception Health has identified CDK as a way to distribute our opinionated mechanisms for leveraging aws resources in the "right" ways.

-## Key Features

-* Tied deeply into AWS using native tools.
-* Built with HIPAA Compliance and Security in mind.
-* Typescript infrastructure as code.
-* Opinionated constructs allow teams to focus on their product and not AWS APIs.

 ## Tools and Structure